The following are some tips and advice on how to sharpen a dull knife and how to make a knife that’s already pretty sharp – even sharper.

 How To Sharpen A Dull Knife

-Okay if you don’t have a sharp knife or if you have incurred some damage from hitting bones, rocks, or other, and need to reproduce a microscopic edge, then my only choice for knives (straight razors are a whole different story) is to use diamond and ceramic sharpening rods.
+Okay if you don’t have a sharp knife or if you have incurred some damage from hitting bones, rocks, or other, and need to reproduce a microscopic edge, then my only choice for knives is to use diamond and ceramic sharpening rods.

-A rod works better in my opinion due to the fact that every blade has a different degree of bevel or angle, and the rod allows you to let the edge guide you while keeping the rest of the knife away from the sharpening device.
+A rod works better in my opinion due to the fact that every blade has a different degree of bevel or angle.
+The rod allows you to let the edge guide you while keeping the rest of the knife away from the sharpening device.

 The diamond rod is for a knife blade with serious damage or very dulled blade.